OVERBURDEN IMPACT CAMPAIGN

 Each workshop is structured to create dialogue and discussion among participants and uses design thinking techniques to find solution-based strategies relevant to the participants.

-This project is made possible with support from the University of North Carolina-Chapel Hill Office of the Provost.
+This project is made possible with support from the University of North Carolina-Chapel Hill Office of the Provost and the School of Media and Journalism.

 WORKSHOP CASE STUDY